JoaoMartins-callmeJohn/construction-phasing-tutorial-docs/docs/Input, Libraries and Configuration File/index.md

 };
 ```

-We can have an idea on how it's gonna work through the diagram below:
+We can have an idea on how it's gonna work through the tutorial, as we'll keep improving `config.js` and our extension.

-**HERE GOES A DIAGRAM SHOWING THE WORKFLOW TO MAP TASKS AND ELEMENTS**

 Now that we know how it's gonna work and the project dependencies, we can start building our sample.